Today is my birthday. And as the saying goes, “Life begins at forty.”

 Am I excited?

-Actually, I am, but I will never say the words of Vilma Santos when she voted for the Anti-Terror Bill in which she said: “Yes, with reservations.”.
-Because seriously those words would never stand up in front of a priest when you’re getting married right?
+I am, but I will never say the words of Vilma Santos when she voted for the Anti-Terror Bill in which she said: “Yes, with reservations.”.
+Because seriously, those words would never stand up in front of a priest when you’re getting married, right?

-Anyways, I wrote everything above just to give you a backgrounder on where I’m coming from and what I feel as of the moment given the current situation of the country and the world.
+Anyways, I wrote everything above to give you a backgrounder on where I’m coming from and what I feel as of the moment given the country’s current situation and the world.

 Because seriously.
 We’re in deep shit, and that is not saying it lightly.